Generic selectors

 8. Pay the applicable test fee using the provided payment methods.

 Upon successful payment, you will receive a confirmation email with the details of your test booking.
-Please note that CSCS will not book the CITB test.

 Choosing the Preferred Test Center

 During the booking process, you have the flexibility to select a test centre that is most convenient for you.
 Consider factors such as location, accessibility, and availability of test dates.
-Choose a test centre that suits your needs and ensures ease of access on the day of your examination.

 Paying the Applicable Fees